by Bradley Gillespie, PharmD

-The cornerstone to relieving many of the symptoms of Restless Legs (RLS), may well be the proper use of CalmLegs®.
-Calm Legs® is made in the USA with all-natural ingredients.
-Numerous human clinical studies have shown that the active ingredients in the Calm Legs® formula can dramatically reduce symptoms of Restless Legs (RLS).
+Calm Legs is made in the USA with all-natural ingredients.
+Numerous human clinical studies have shown that the active ingredients in the Calm Legs formula can dramatically reduce symptoms of RLS.

 - Concentration.
 Sleep deprivation impairs the brain’s ability to process information;

 - Task performance.
-Missed sleep can negatively affect performance levels and mood: some say on par with that resulting from alcohol intoxication;
+Missed sleep can negatively affect performance levels and mood — some say on par with that resulting from alcohol intoxication;

 - Learning.
 The impact on learning has not been fully characterized.
 Nonetheless, some studies have shown difficulties in memorization.

-Psychiatric implications and Restless Leg
+Psychiatric Implications and Restless Legs

-These worrisome consequences reinforce the need to successfully manage the symptoms of Restless Legs (RLS) in patients who suffer from this disease.
-CalmLegs™ is especially formulated with this task in mind.
+These worrisome consequences reinforce the need to successfully manage the symptoms of RLS.
+CalmLegs is especially formulated with this task in mind.

 Restless Legs sufferer Bradley Gillespie, PharmD, trained as a clinical pharmacist and has practiced in an industrial setting for the past 20-plus years.
 Currently, he supports efforts at the National Institutes of Health to develop therapeutics for rare and neglected diseases.
 He remains a registered pharmacist and operates a medical writing business.